Al-Farabi: Life and education

 Al-Farabi spent most of his scholarly life in Baghdad.
 In the autobiographical passage preserved by Ibn Abi Usaybi'a, al-Farabi stated that he had studied logic, medicine and sociology with Yuhanna ibn Haylan up to and including Aristotle's Posterior Analytics, i.e., according to the order of the books studied in the curriculum, al-Farabi was claiming that he had studied Porphyry's Eisagoge and Aristotle's Categories, De Interpretatione, Prior and Posterior Analytics.
 His teacher, Yuhanna bin Haylan, was a Nestorian cleric.
 This period of study was probably in Baghdad, where al-Mas'udi records that Yuhanna died during the reign of al-Muqtadir (295-320/908-32).
 In his Appearance of Philosophy (Fī Ẓuhūr al-Falsafa), al-Farabi tells us: Philosophy as an academic subject became widespread in the days of the Ptolemaic kings of the Greeks after the death of Aristotle in Alexandria until the end of the woman’s reign [i.e., Cleopatra’s].
 The teaching of it continued unchanged in Alexandria after the death of Aristotle through the reign of thirteen kings ...
 Thus it went until the coming of Christianity.
 Then the teaching came to an end in Rome while it continued in Alexandria until the king of the Christians looked into the matter.
 The bishops assembled and took counsel together on which parts of [philosophy] teaching were to be left in place and which were to be discontinued.
 They formed the opinion that the books on logic were to be taught up to the end of the assertoric figures [Prior Analytics, I.7] but not what comes after it, since they thought that would harm Christianity.
 Teaching the rest [of the logical works] remained private until the coming of Islam when the teaching was transferred from Alexandria to Antioch.
 There it remained for a long time until only one teacher was left.
 Two men learned from him, and they left, taking the books with them.
-One of them was from Harran, the other from Marw.
+One of them was from Harran, the other from Merw.
 As for the man from Marw, two men learned from him..., Ibrahim al-Marwazi and Yuhanna ibn Haylan.
 [Al-Farabi then says he studied with Yuhanna ibn Haylan up to the end of the Posterior Analytics].He was in Baghdad at least until the end of September 942, as recorded in notes in his Mabādeʾ ārāʾ ahl al-madīna al-fāżela.
 He finished the book in Damascus the following year (331), i.e., by September 943).
 He also lived and taught for some time in Aleppo.
 Al-Farabi later visited Egypt, finishing six sections summarizing the book Mabādeʾ, in Egypt in 337/July 948 – June 949 when he returned to Syria, where he was supported by Sayf al-Dawla, the Hamdanid ruler.
 Al-Mas'udi, writing barely five years after the fact (955-6, the date of the composition of the Tanbīh), says that al-Farabi died in Damascus in Rajab 339 (between 14 December 950 and 12 January 951).